dotnet/EntityFramework.Docs/entity-framework/core/saving/index.md

 ---
 # Saving Data

 Each context instance has a `ChangeTracker` that is responsible for keeping track of changes that need to be written to the database.
 As you make changes to instances of your entity classes, these changes are recorded in the `ChangeTracker` and then written to the database when you call `SaveChanges`.
-The database provider is responsible for translating the changes into database-specific operations (e.g. `INSERT`, `UPDATE`, and `DELETE` commands for a relational database).
+The database provider is responsible for translating the changes into database-specific operations (for example, `INSERT`, `UPDATE`, and `DELETE` commands for a relational database).